Pankaj-369/Grand_sk/ADMIN_CREDENTIALS.md

 *Note: This is the Supabase authentication account that powers the admin login system.*

+## ⚠️ IMPORTANT: Supabase Setup Required

+If you're getting authentication errors, you need to:

+1. **Go to your Supabase Dashboard** → Authentication → Users
+2. **Check if user exists**: Look for `niteshchhabra2001@gmail.com`
+3. **If user doesn't exist**:
+   - Click "Add user"
+   - Email: `niteshchhabra2001@gmail.com`
+   - Password: `admin123456`
+   - Confirm password: `admin123456`
+   - Click "Create user"
+4. **If user exists but password is wrong**:
+   - Click on the user
+   - Click "Reset password"
+   - Set new password to: `admin123456`

+The frontend login (nitesh/chhabra5173) is separate from Supabase auth for security.

 ## Access Instructions

 1. Navigate to `/admin` route on the website